 2.2.7.
 Flue Gas Temperature.
 The flue gas temperature during the test must not vary from the flue gas temperature measured at the start of the Test Period (as defined in Section C4 of ANSI/AHRI Standard 1500-2015) when recorded at the interval defined in Table 2.2 of this appendix by more than the limits prescribed in Table 2.4 of this appendix.

 TABLE 2.4-FLUE GAS TEMPERATURE VARIATION LIMITS DURING TEST PERIOD

-Fuel type Non-condensing Condensing Gas Light Oil Heavy Oil ± 2 percent.
-Greater of \pm 3 percent and \pm 5 °F.
+Fuel type Non-condensing Condensing Light Oil Greater of \pm 3 percent and \pm 5 $^\circ\text{F}$

 2.3.
 Test Method.